opencog/atomspace/opencog/query/README.md

 thus negating the linear-timer performance.
 Or something like that.
 This is just hand-waving.)

-In many ways, the above algorithm resembles a boolean satsifiability problem, except that, instead of having a two-valued true/false logic, it is a many-valued logic (with each variable ranging over the universe of allowed values for that variable).
-The standard technique for solving boolean-SAT is to examine the graph, trim away all trees that are not multiply connected, ground the remaining multipley-connected knot at the center of things, and then re-attach the trees.
+In many ways, the above algorithm resembles a boolean satisfiability problem, except that, instead of having a two-valued true/false logic, it is a many-valued logic (with each variable ranging over the universe of allowed values for that variable).
+The standard technique for solving boolean-SAT is to examine the graph, trim away all trees that are not multiply connected, ground the remaining multiply-connected knot at the center of things, and then re-attach the trees.
 Perhaps something similar could be done here?
 Would it actually be faster?
 I suppose that depends on the actual query...